AnnaM-C/Deepfake-Video-Detector/README.md

 # :wave: Introduction

-**rDeep Fake Detection** this is research project that explores PhysNet as a backbone and rPPG also known as remote photoplethysmography(rPPG) for deepfake detection.
+**Deep Fake Detection** this research project explores PhysNet as a backbone and rPPG biomarkers also known as remote photoplethysmography(rPPG) for deepfake detection.

 ![Overview of Multi-Model PhysNet](./figures/MultiModel.png)

 Comparisons benchmarks with **existing state-of-the-art networks** are make and as well as the training of the network and testing ability.

 # :file_folder: Datasets
-The toolbox supports six deepfake datasets part of FF++ dataset namely Neural Textures, Face2Face, FaceSwap, FaceShifter, Deepfakes, and DeepFake Detection.
-Our network was trained with Neural Textures and paired real videos and tested with Face2Face. **To use these datasets in a deep learning network, download the FF++ dataset from the original repository below and organize the files as follows.** This will give you the videos.
-Follow the below preprocessing steps below to create the frames, landmark and split.txt files.
+The toolbox supports five deepfake datasets part of FF++ dataset namely Neural Textures, Face2Face, FaceSwap, FaceShifter, Deepfakes, and DeepFake Detection.
+Our network was trained with Neural Textures and paired real videos and tested with Face2Face. **To use these datasets in a deep learning network, download the FF++ dataset from the original repository below and the train/val/test json files for splitting the data and organize the files as follows.** This will give you the videos.
+Follow the below preprocessing steps below to create the frames, landmarks and split text files.
 * [FF++](https://github.com/ondyari/FaceForensics/blob/master/dataset/README.md)
-    * A. Rössler, D. Cozzolino, L. Verdoliva, C. Riess, J. Thies, and M. Nießner, “Faceforen- sics++: Learning to detect manipulated facial images,” CoRR, vol. abs/1901.08971, 2019. arXiv: 1901.08971.
+    * A. Rössler, D. Cozzolino, L. Verdoliva, C. Riess, J. Thies, and M. Nießner, “Faceforensics++: Learning to detect manipulated facial images,” CoRR, vol. abs/1901.08971, 2019. arXiv: 1901.08971.
 [Online].
 Available: http://arxiv.org/abs/1901.08971.
     -----------------
          - notebooks/
             |-- FaceForensics++/